docker-archive/classicswarm/docs/swarm_at_scale/03-create-cluster.md

     The command is acting on the Swarm port, so it returns information about the entire cluster.
 You have a manager and no nodes.

-9. While still on the `master` node, join each node one-by-one to the cluster.
+9. While still on the `manager` node, join each node one-by-one to the cluster.

     You can run these commands to join each node from the `manager` node command line.
 The `-H` flag with the `docker` command specifies a node IP address